Eastside Runners Club

 - All runners and spectators are required to stay home if they feel unwell, show any signs of COVID-19, or are a close contact of a confirmed case.
 Any such person will not be allowed to participate and should contact his or her primary care provider or other appropriate health-care professional.

-- Anyone who was excluded due to COVID-19 symptoms or because they are close contacts must follow DOH and local public health isolation and quarantine guidance before returning to our group runs.
+- Anyone who was excluded due to COVID-19 symptoms or because they are a close contact must follow DOH and local public health isolation and quarantine guidance before returning to our group runs.

 - People with underlying health conditions should consult with their medical provider regarding participation in athletic activities.